UKCloud/documentation/articles/azure/azs-how-add-disks.md

 4. In **Source blob** select **Browse**.

-5. Navigate to the storage container which contains the disk you wish to add to the VM, then navigate to the container where the dis resides.
+5. Navigate to the storage container which contains the disk you wish to add to the VM, then navigate to the container where the disk resides.

 6. Finally click **Select** > **OK** > **Save**